rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/00-intro.markdown

 could create a select field that lists color names.
 Some users don't, however, know that *Gamboge* is the color of spicy mustard (maybe a little darker), and anyway, seeing colors is better than reading their names, so you can create a field that shows colors.

-Another example is a dedicated *time* field.
-Even with a text field and a tooltip that tells people to *enter the time in the format `hour:minute`*, some users still enter something indecipherable.
-You can fix this by adding a *time* field to @product@'s Forms application.
-If you have your own ideas for create your own field types, keep reading to find out how.
+Or, for instance, maybe you need to add a Slider (https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) to measure the level of satisfaction of a product.

 These tutorials show you how to

-- create a module that adds a *Time* form field type with a timepicker
+- create a module that adds a *Slider* form field type

 - add custom configuration options to your field types

-| **Example project:** The source code for the example *time* project developed in
+| **Example project:** The source code for the example *slider* project developed in
 | these tutorials can be downloaded for your convenience.
 Click
-| [here](https://portal.liferay.dev/documents/113763090/114000653/dynamic-data-mapping-type-time.zip) to begin downloading the source code zip file.
+| [here](https://portal.liferay.dev/documents/113763090/114000653/dynamic-data-mapping-type-slider.zip) to begin downloading the source code zip file.

 Before getting started, learn the structure of a form field type.

 ## Anatomy of a Field Type Module

 All form field type modules have a similar structure.
-Here's the directory structure of the `dynamic-data-mapping-type-time` module developed in these
+Here's the directory structure of the `dynamic-data-mapping-type-slider` module developed in these
 tutorials:

     .babelrc